 These records are crucial for allocating tasks, reviewing performance, checking eligibility, tracking licenses, filling out various documentation (reports, safety management system compliance, etc.), and so on.

 And it’s not only about keeping or retrieving data when necessary.
 For example, CMS helps generate contracts for different positions.
-It can also be configured to automatically send alerts when, say, the expiry date of a seaman certificate is approaching.
+It can also be configured to automatically send alerts when, say, the expiry date of the seaman certificate is approaching.

 Note that a CMS database must be compliant with data security regulations like GDPR.